 To celebrate today’s kickoff of the Maker Education Webinar Series — "3D Printing to Improve Learning Outcomes" — we’re taking a look at the Top 5 things you can do with a 3D printer in the classroom (plus a bonus).

-When using a 3D printer in school, it’s important to ensure students are actually learning from the process.
+When using a 3D printer in school, or any maker education tools, it’s important to ensure students are actually learning from the process.
 Which means they need to do more than find a neat design online and print it out.
 There needs to be some consideration that goes into what is being printed.
 The ideas below ensure students spend time thinking about the design they are printing and are able to learn multiple skills from engineering to geography to math through the process of 3D printing.

 1. Create Maps